 exhibited an acerbic wit; was clearly at times quite bored; baited female Housemates; and, was at times, generally unpleasant, making statements and references that appeared calculated to be potentially offensive and provoke a reaction.

-tense situations themselves and, where necessary, Channel 4 through Big Brother, intervened.
-Big Brother for example called Housemates to the Diary Room to talk through their behaviour to resolve more highly charged situations and to discuss how
+defusing tense situations themselves and, where necessary, Channel 4 through Big Brother, intervened.
+Big Brother for example called Housemates to the Diary Room to talk through their behaviour to resolve more highly charged situations and to

 TV censor Ofcom has received almost 300 complaints about Big Brother in the past week, with the majority about an incident broadcast on Friday in which one of the housemates threatened another.